Reasons First Time Applicants are Denied Social Security Benefits

 - The DDS decided your condition does not prevent you from doing the kind of work you did before.

 - The DDS also decided—based on your age, education, work experience, skills, etc.—that your medical condition does not prevent you from doing some other kinds of work.

 - If you claimed blindness, your condition did not meet the SSA’s definition: your vision can’t be corrected to better than 20/200 in your better eye or your visual field is 20 degrees or less in that eye and your low vision does not keep you from working in either your past or another occupation.

 - You did not provide sufficient medical evidence describing your impairment and/or its severity.
-Documentation must come from “acceptable” medical professionals (physicians, psychologists, etc.) Those who treated you or evaluated you in regard to your disability must have credentials.
+Documentation must come from “acceptable” medical professionals (physicians, psychologists, etc.) and those who treated you or evaluated you in regard to your disability must have credentials.
 They can greatly reduce or eliminate the need for additional medical evidence to complete your claim.
 Here’s a list of possible documentation you could submit:

 - Work-related medical reports are requested, regarding what you can still do despite impairment(s): Ability to sit, stand, walk, lift, carry, hear, speak, handle objects, travel, etc.

 - A statement — if 18 or older and claiming mental functional limitations — that describe your capacity to understand, remember and carry out instructions, respond appropriately to supervision, etc. OR…

 - A statement — if applicant is under 18 — describing his or her functional limitations, compared to children that age without impairments, in acquiring and using information, attending to and completing tasks, interacting with others, moving about, manipulating objects, caring for himself/herself, etc.

 - Further evidence of disability — a special examination or medical test — is needed by the DDS.